-and (b) for transplanted storage and non-storage onions, from the 31st day after transplanting.

-Final stage: Final stage extends from the completion of topping and lifting or digging on the acreage until the end of the insurance period, and is the quantity of onions (in cwt) determined by multiplying the approved yield per acre by the coverage level percentage elected.
+Second stage: (a) For direct seeded storage and nonstorage onions, from the emergence of the fourth leaf; and (b) for transplanted storage and non-storage onions, from the 31st day after transplanting.
+Final stage: Final stage extends from the completion of topping and lifting or digging on the acreage until the end of the insurance period, and is the quantity of onions (in hundredweight) determined by multiplying the approved yield per acre by the coverage level percentage elected.